Dead Sea natural wonder

 Located near the northern end of the Dead Sea, the Qumran Caves are where the famous Dead Sea Scrolls were discovered.

-Bethany Beyond the Jordan: A short drive from the Dead Sea, Bethany Beyond the Jordan is a site of major religious significance, believed to be the location where Jesus was baptized by John the Baptist.
+Bethany Beyond the Jordan: Located just a short drive from the Dead Sea, Bethany Beyond the Jordan is a site of significant religious importance.
+It is believed to be where Jesus was baptized by John the Baptist.

 Activities for Visitors